mLenehan1/ECE-FinalYearProject/ProjectReport/BackgroundLitSurvey/tracking.md

 Another aspect of the project is the listener tracking and audio routing.
 There are multiple protocols which may be used in order to determine location of a mobile device.
-Bluetooth "Beacons" or Access Points are used, sending a packet to the device, the signal strength may be used to calculation and approximate distance\cite{Park15}.
+Bluetooth "Beacons" or Access Points are used, sending a packet to the device, the signal strength may be used to calculate and approximate distance\cite{Park15}.
 Using filtering techniques, distances may be calculated, using Bluetooth, to an accuracy of approximately 1.8 meters\cite{Park15}.

 Location using WiFi may provide greater accuracy, however requires specialised hardware\cite{Gjengset14}.
 The 802.11AC WiFi standard allows for the use of Beamforming, in which multiple antennas transmit at once, allowing for the targeted transmission of data\cite{Heejung14}.
-Using Angle-of-Arrival (AoA), and Time-of-Flight (ToF), and Multiple Signal Classification (MUSIC) algorithms, the distance and direction from the Access Point may be determined \cite{Afaz18}.
+Using Angle-of-Arrival (AoA), Time-of-Flight (ToF), and Multiple Signal Classification (MUSIC) algorithms, the distance and direction from the Access Point may be determined \cite{Afaz18}.
 The operations which must be performed are complex, and dependent on the hardware being used.
-As such, less complex solutions, such as RSSI, may be implemented, however there is also a reduction in accuracy.
+As such, less complex solutions, such as RSSI, may be implemented, however, with these solutions comes a reduction in accuracy.

 ### Bluetooth Beacons